-Depending on the result in the Imagine module, we will provide participants selected demonstrations and Immersive narrative digital tools to bring their ideas to life.
-This will allow them to both physically sketch out their concept and digitally prototype their own design concepts based on the scenarios they laid out during the Imagine phase.
+Depending on the result in the imagine module, we will provide participants selected demonstrations and immersive narrative digital tools to bring their ideas to life.
+This will allow them to both physically sketch out their concept and digitally prototype their own design concepts based on the scenarios they laid out during the imagine phase.
 The aim of this stage is to create a prototype of an immersive narrative solution in order to test ideas and show its impact to the target audiences.
+We can also go back to the narrative ideation play in the imagine phase to see how our intervention idea will evolve further.
+Once we all know the related elements and concepts affecting our immersive narrative intervention, it is high time to listen to each other's stories to make the prototype as human as possible and create sketches to make more room for discussions and enhance ideas.